Hardware, virtual or cloud, from 10 Mb/s to 100 Gb/s.

 Flowmon’s encrypted traffic analysis collects network traffic metadata in the IPFIX format using Probes and enriches it with TLS protocol information.
 This provides a wealth of information about the traffic and allows for the identification of out-of-date SSL certificates, policy non-compliant certificates, encryption strength and old TLS versions that may contain faults or vulnerabilities.

 Flowmon reports on the use of applications by analyzing L7 packets and exporting Network-Based Application Recognition (NBAR2) name or provides information on the source or destination of network traffic with the Autonomous System (AS) number.

 Using a Suricata IDS extension for the Probe enables packet inspection to seek potential intrusion, complementing the signature-less approach of Flowmon ADS and providing an additional level of security.
 The extension works in environments of any link speed from 1 Gb/s to 100 Gb/s, and the detected events may be exported to any target.

 The Flowmon Probe can be deployed in any kind of network without an impact on network traffic at speeds of 10 Mb/s to 100 Gb/s.
-Virtual Probes can be deployed in virtual environments such as VMware, Hyper-V or OpenStack KVM, or as a cloud application in AWS, Azure and Google Cloud.
+Virtual Probes can be deployed in virtual environments such as VMware, Hyper-V, KVM, or as a cloud application in AWS, Azure and Google Cloud.